fede-ortega/OOAD-accuracy-consistency-LLMs/README.md

 pip install -r requirements.txt
 ```

 ### Getting an API Key

 For this framework, we will use an open LLM: Llama-4-Maverick-17B-128E-Instruct-FP8

 In order to obtain your API key, please visit the [llama.developer.meta.com](https://llama.developer.meta.com/).
 Take into account that API Keys can take some days to generate.
 Once you have this, fill the .env file with your API key in quotes.

-You should be all set yo evaluate your code!
+You should be all set to evaluate your code!

 # 2. How to run each module from the CLI